omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- check results display on workoutinstance_detail.html for general workouts with no time results
 - need to find a good style for the search submit button on workout_list.html
 - add "change unhide date" page and link for coaches
 - still haven't changed edit_result.html or edit_result view for cardio workouts